What to do if a dog attacks?

 Dogs bite for many reasons.
 The most common reasons are fear, pain or confusion when mixing with people and other dogs.
 Ignoring signs of aggression can result in serious injury to you, a member of your family or others.
 You can discourage biting by:

 - socialising your dog from an early age so that it learns how to mix with other dogs and other people in public

 - avoiding situations that may cause your dog to become nervous or anxious

 - training your dog - obedience classes help you learn about your dog, its body language and how you can communicate with it

 - desexing your dog.
-Research shows that, on average an entire dog is more aggressive.
-Note that desexing dog will be mandatory (with exemptions) from 1 July 2018.
+Note that desexing dog is mandatory (with exemptions) for dogs born after 1 July 2018.

 - asking your vet for advice if your dog shows any signs of aggression towards people.